Icon-Newsletter-smaller

 • Ninoy Aquino Parks and Wildlife

-What About the MRT-7?
+4. What are the new stations under MRT-7?

-Now that you know the existing MRT station list in order, you may be wondering about the MRT Line 7.
+Now that you know the existing MRT stations list in order, you may be wondering about the MRT Line 7.
 In case you haven’t heard of it, the MRT-7 is a train line that runs from northeast to southeast and vice versa.
 To give you a picture of the route, its terminuses are located in San Jose del Monte, Bulacan and Quezon City’s North Avenue.

 • North Avenue Joint Station (or Common Station, which will connect the LRT-1, MRT-3, and MRT-7)